TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-10-journal-entry-one-point-o.md

 I completely misinterpreted the interview question in the first activity and fashioned my own question in its stead.
 I have always been told by my friends and the people who aspire to know me most intimately that I should consider going into politics one day, and perhaps I will.
 The true mark of a good politician is the ability to answer any question, if only by refashioning the question into one they find more friendly and works to their advantage.
 My little mistake was to nobody's advantage.
 Still, I am happy with how my day went overall.

 What a beautiful thing it is to be happy on my own.
 A friend cut me off yesterday, and in its own way, that was liberating.
 My mind is free to dwell on other things, and my heart is spared of the heartache and risk that defines trusting in another person.
 No more breaking the butterfly upon the wheel.
 I liked to think that the human heart's capacity to endure suffering was limitless.
 I am now more infatuated with a theory  of a theory of suffering and elasticity.

 Elasticity has limits.
 As does the amount of suffering the human heart can bear.
-Either that, or the amount of suffering we are willing to bear, because Viktor Frankl described a limitless human spirit in his book Man's Search for meaning and his psychological analysis of his experience as tyranny's subject in the holocaust camps of this last century.
+Either that, or the amount of suffering we are willing to bear has limits.
+I want to believe this because Viktor Frankl described a **limitless human spirit** in his book Man's Search for meaning and his psychological analysis of his experience as tyranny's subject in the holocaust camps of this last century.
 Ah the human spirit.
 Frankl said something in his book along the lines of

+>"Yet it is possible to practice the art of living even in a concentration camp, although suffering is omnipresent. . ."

 **Elastic limit**: the maximum stress or force per unit area within a solid material that can arise before the onset of permanent deformation.